avikdatta/hadoop_streaming_python_script/hadoop_command/bed_peak_jaccard_calculation/README.md

 ## Docker config

-I used a docker image for these data analysis script.
-This image can be either build from the docker file present in git [python_docker_file](https://github.com/avikdatta/python_data_docker_files/tree/master/python_docker_file) or downloading the docker image from the docker hub [python docker image](https://hub.docker.com/r/avikdatta/python_data/)
+I used a docker image for running this data analysis script.
+This image either can be built using the docker file present in git [python_docker_file](https://github.com/avikdatta/python_data_docker_files/tree/master/python_docker_file) or it can be fetched directly from the docker hub [python docker image](https://hub.docker.com/r/avikdatta/python_data/)

 ## MySQL tables